research-ag/sort/README.md

 Currently, we provide only sorting by `Nat32` key, but different key types can be added by request.
 Additional sorting algorithms may also be added over time.

-Radix sort and bucket sort are counting based (not comparison based) and have complexity `O(n)`.
+Radix sort and bucket sort are counting based (not comparison based) and have complexity `O(n * d)` where `n` is the input size and `d` is the key length in bits.
-They are significantly faster than comparison-based sorting algorithms like quicksort or mergesort but are only possible for key types that have "digits".
+They are faster than comparison-based sorting algorithms like quicksort or mergesort but are only possible for key types that have "digits".

-Merge sort is comparison based and has complexity `O(n * log(n))`.
+Merge sort is comparison based and has complexity `O(n log n)`.
 It is possible for all key types that allow comparison, though this package only implements it for `Nat32` keys.